Tech-at-DU/vite-pages-animated/README.md

 Be sure to check App.jsx and comment and uncomment the components found there.
 Examine these components for more details.

+Here is a link to another example animating pages with react router: https://github.com/Tech-at-DU/vite-pages-animated

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.